1p6/Kalamagic/README.md

 	* `RATE`: This is the sample rate in use.
 	* `totaltime`: This is the total amount of time, in seconds, since the start of the stream.
 This is the time for the current sample, so it will always increase by one sample's worth.
 	* `wavedata`: Whenever a block is passed a parameter ending in .wav, the corresponding WAV file will be loaded.
 This is a dictionary containing the audio in those files; each value is a tuple `(wrate, wdata)` where `wrate` is the sample rate and `wdata` is the data.
 This data is then a list of samples, where each sample is a tuple `(l, r)` of the left and right channels.
 Please note that these will, in a compatible WAV, run from -32768 to 32767, not from -1 to 1!
+	* `auxdata`: This list contains auxiliary data, in case you need to give your effect state.
+There is one element for each track, so you should index it by the output track.
+It will initially be `None`, after which your function can get/set it as needed.
 * The arguments to your function should begin with the input track indices (from zero to three of them), then the output track index, then any additional parameters.
 The track indices will be passed as integers; the additional parameters will be passed as strings, so be sure to cast them.

 How do you register your new function to be usable as a block?
 That's the neat part: you don't.
 Although this is admittedly cursed, Kalamagic uses reflection to look up your function by name.
 As long as it uses the above format, it should be usable.